sara-nl/griddocs/source/Pages/FAQ.rst

 Do I need to switch from my local LSG cluster to Grid?
 ======================================================

-If your local cluster is too busy to get a priority or if you want to run hundreds of jobs at the same time, then we advise you to submit through the grid middleware instead of submitting to the queue directly.
+If your local cluster is too busy to get a priority or if you want to run hundreds of jobs at the same time, then we advise you to submit through the Grid middleware instead of submitting to the queue directly.
 There is obviously more capacity when you scale out to multiple clusters and even if there is maintenance on one cluster, your jobs will then be scheduled on other clusters.

 .. _pbs-walltime:

 How to run PBS jobs with wallclock greater than 36 hours on LSG?
 ================================================================

 In order to run pbs jobs on LSG that last more than 36 hours, you need to use ``-q long`` flag in your ``qsub`` command when submitting the job:

 * If you do not specify a queue (``-q`` flag) or lwalltime, then the medium queue is picked and jobs lasting more than 36 hours will be killed.